 - In UML the association constraints are binary functional dependencies. - They tried to extend that idea to n-ary associations.
-It didn't work well. - Here the 4 association constraints mean - For a given Husband, Wife, and Temple in the association there are 1 or more Dates. - For a given Husband, Wife, and Date in the association there is 1 and only 1 Temple. - For a given Husband, Date and Temple in the association there is 1 and only 1 Wife. - For a given Wife, Date, and Temple in the association there is 1 and only 1 Husband. - Because this is awkward it is not used much.
+It didn't work well. - Here the 4 association constraints mean - For a given Husband, Wife, and Temple in the association there are 1 or more Dates. - For a given Husband, Wife, and Date in the association there is 1 and only 1 Temple. - For a given Husband, Date and Temple in the association there is 1 and only 1 Wife. - For a given Wife, Date, and Temple in the association there is 1 and only 1 Husband. - Because this is awkward it is not used as much as it could be. - If we interpret the constraints as participation constraints (see ORM, and OSA) then the semantics are much easier to understand.